Blog Menu

 Close-up image of a sunflower

-How often do we pause to tell ourselves that things are going well?
+How often do we pause to notice that things are going well?

-How often do we truly take in the goodness — those moments when we feel well, grounded, or connected?
+How often do we truly allow ourselves to receive the goodness — those quiet moments when we feel grounded, connected, or simply okay?

 For many of us, the answer is: not often enough.